 Whilst the arpeggiator is playing you are free to edit the patches (and even load in new patches).
-The edited patch preset is lit strongly whilst the current playing preset is lit dimly on the preset LEDs [LED PRESETS].
+The edited patch is lit strongly whilst the current playing patch is lit dimly on the LEDs [LED PRESETS].

-[TIP] Setup a series of drum kit sounds on the patch presets and then use the PATCH settings to play a rhythm!
-You can load in new patches to each preset and edit the parameters in real-time as the apeggiator plays.
+[TIP] Setup a series of drum kit sounds on the 5 fast-access patch locations and then use the PATCH settings to play a rhythm!
+You can load in new patches to each slot and edit the parameters in real-time as the apeggiator plays.